KSAMissionCtrl/OpsTracker/README.md

   - If a crew member has ribbons that have been superseded by higher achievements, the option is given to show all the ribbons earned, then also hide them again if wanted
   - Vessels can have additional sources of material listed that links to things like various reports on the mission, launch telemetry data, etc. These appear as file icons in the Data Box that can be clicked, with tooltips describing the nature of each
   - The layers control in the upper-right of the map now contains a layer for each vessel orbit that is plotted, which allows the user to show/hide any orbits and their accompanying markers
+  - After surface tracks are complete a button on the map will allow you to refresh them at any time (currently they will not refresh themselves at the end of a plot but eventually they will do so and this button will remain)